googleapis/python-bigquery-dataframes/README.rst

 * The BigQuery Connection API (bigqueryconnection.googleapis.com)
 * The Vertex AI API (aiplatform.googleapis.com)

-and you must be granted the following IAM roles:
+and you must be granted the following IAM roles in the project:

 * BigQuery Data Editor (roles/bigquery.dataEditor)
 * BigQuery Connection Admin (roles/bigquery.connectionAdmin)
-* Service Account User (roles/iam.serviceAccountUser) in the project or on the `service account of the BigQuery connection <https://cloud.google.com/bigquery/docs/working-with-connections#before_you_begin>`__
+* Service Account User (roles/iam.serviceAccountUser)
 * Vertex AI User (roles/aiplatform.user)
 * Project IAM Admin (roles/resourcemanager.projectIamAdmin) if using default BigQuery connection, or Browser (roles/browser) if using a pre-configured connection.